Adrian’s YouTube FAQ

-- Gitane DG-250M -- A gypsy-jazz ("Selmer-style") guitar used in the majority of my videos.
+- Gitane DG-250M — A gypsy-jazz (“Selmer-style”) guitar used in my early videos.
 Read more about it here.
 Sample video: Strawberry Fields Forever.

-- 2009 AJL 503-XO -- A gypsy-jazz guitar used recently (since December 2009).
+- 2009 AJL 503-XO — A gypsy-jazz guitar I owned more recently (from December 2009 to October 2014).
 Handmade by AJL Guitars in Finland and an incredible instrument.
 Sample video: Coquette.

-- Custom guitar by Dan Koentopp -- An archtop guitar made by DK Custom Guitars here in Chicago.
-I don't own this; I borrowed it to record two videos (80 Ways and the "Jeopardy" theme).
+- Custom guitar by Dan Koentopp — An archtop guitar made by DK Custom Guitars in Chicago.
+I don’t own this; I borrowed it to record two videos (80 Ways and the “Jeopardy” theme).

 What kind of strings do you use?
 Is it steel-string or nylon-string?

 These are all are steel-string guitars, although I use gypsy-jazz style steel strings manufactured by Argentine.
 They have less tension than traditional dreadnought-style steel strings and give a more traditional gypsy-jazz sound.
 They also, coincidentally, work well for fingerstyle.

 I’ve used two types of microphones in my videos:

 - A Russian-made Oktava MK-012 condenser microphone.
 I highly recommend it!

 - A Sony PCM-D50 “Professional Portable Stereo Digital Audio Recorder.”
 This is what I’ve been using lately, as I like the fact that I don‘t have to use Pro Tools, plus the sound quality is awesome.
 You can get a good look at it in the Coquette video, where it sits on the table.

 What’s your recording setup?